niravnmore/softskills_assignment/README.md

 10. **Teaches Others to Be Independent**
     - Declining certain requests encourages others to find solutions on their own, fostering independence and self-reliance.

+### 3C's of Assertive Communication

+1. Confidence - Have confidence in yourself while communicating even while saying 'no'.

+2. Clarity - Your message must be clear for the listener.
+It is important to phrase a sentence before saying it to ensure the meaning of the message is as intended.

+3. Control - Keep your control.
+Do not get washed away by emotions.

+The sandwich technique can be implemented while denying someone.
+First, you need to tell them politely you are able to understand their situation of problem.
+Next, you can say a clear no along with the reason of your denial.
+Further, you may provide the person with another alternative.